eff-kay/solidity-nicad/README.md

 All of the files have been merged upstream and are part of the official NiCad (v6.2 onwards).
 The latest release of NiCad can be found at https://www.txl.ca/txl-nicaddownload.html

+## Script

+1. Simply run `./clone_runner.sh`.
+It will validate whether the code works or not.
+Alternatively read it to understand the steps involved in actually conducting the anlysis.
+This should print a latex table with the actual results

-### Steps
+#### Steps

 1. Make sure you have Txl downloaded and added to path.
 You can find the latest version at [this](https://www.txl.ca/txl-download.html) link.

 2. Make sure you run `make` command at the root of your project.
 This makes sure that the grammars are compiled correctly.

 3. Create a folder at the root named `systems/source-code`.
 Copy your corpus of smart contracts to this systems folder.
 At the end of this step the root should contain `systems/source-code/\*.sol` (where \*.sol represents all of the smart contracts)

 4. All of the important scripts are in the `python_scripts` folder.
 The main scripts that creates functional clones is `create_clone_df.py`, whereas `create_contracts_clone_df.py` creates clones at the contract level.
 The `data` folder and the `duplicates` folder contains the results of the clones.

 5. To create clones, simply run `python python_scripts/create_clone_df.py` from the root of the project.
 If everything is succesful .
 You should see a latex table printed with the actual results.